LicaSterian/go-concurrency-projects/README.md

 # Go Concurrency Projects

+### slice-search/sequential

+This project searches for a specific entry in a slice of 10 million entries by checking for a match one entry at a time.

-### slice-search/linear and slice-search/concurrent
+### slice-search/concurrent

-These projects mark the difference of searching linear and concurrently in a slice of 10 million entries.
-The entry that it needs to find is the last one in the slice, highlighting the worst time complexity.
+This project searches for a specific entry in a slice of 10 million entries concurrently.
+It check's how many CPU's your machine has, splits the slice into the number of CPU's you have.

 ### cp/files